EternalBlissed/Vue-Blog/src/markdowns/hardware/Devices.md

-# My Hardware Stack
+# My Hardware Stack (Work In Progress)

-I own a handful of devices, below is a detailed list covering them.
+I own a handful of devices, bellow is a detailed list covering them.

 ### Main Workstation [eternal@archlinux-laptop]